 Multiple functions may be held or represented by a single person.

-Management Review meetings shall be conducted by the Quality Organization on at least an annual basis to assess the ongoing suitability and adequacy of the QMS and to identify risks and/or opportunities for continuous improvement.
+<ManagementReviewTitle> meetings shall be conducted by the Quality Organization on at least an annual basis to assess the ongoing suitability and adequacy of the QMS and to identify risks and/or opportunities for continuous improvement.

-The purpose of Management Review is:
+The purpose of <ManagementReviewTitle> is:

 to demonstrate product compliance with regulations/standards and certificate of registration, certification and/or registration dossier,